 A student who has not fully demonstrated competency to the faculty in all clinical disciplines by the end of the final quarter of the program will be extended beyond graduation.
 An extended student is not charged tuition for one quarter.
 Tuition for subsequent quarter(s) or part(s) thereof is charged at 85% of the current rate.
 In every quarter of the extension, an extended student pays current rates for mandatory health and disability insurance.
 Upon notification to the dean that performance meets graduation standards, an extended student receives tuition credit of 10% for each full week of instruction remaining in the quarter.

 Repeat students are charged 85% of the current tuition for any quarter repeated and 100% of the current rate thereafter.
 A student must pay any outstanding account balance to be eligible for readmission or to repeat all or part of an academic year.

-A diploma or transcript of academic work will not be issued until a student's account with the University is paid in full and in the judgment of the school all other requirements have been satisfied.
-If a diploma or transcript is held for financial reasons only, the original graduation date is retained on the record.
+A diploma will not be issued until a student's account with the University is paid in full and in the judgment of the school all other requirements have been satisfied.
+If a diploma is held for financial reasons only, the original graduation date is retained on the record.

 The enrollment fee described above is nonrefundable.
 The list of fees and expenses below should not be considered complete for all students, and includes anticipated costs for outside agencies listed as “special fees.”
 Fees listed below are for the DDS program and are estimates.
-Fees for the International Dental Studies and the Graduate Orthodontic programs are available from the Division of International Dental Studies and the Department of Orthodontics, respectively.
+Fees for the International Dental Studies and the Graduate programs are available from the Division of International Dental Studies and the Department of Orthodontics, and the Endodontics department, respectively.